Asthma Inhalers

 How to use a combination inhaler

-Your combination inhaler works to prevent your asthma, so is used in the same way as a preventer inhaler.
+Your combination inhaler works to prevent your asthma over time, so it is used in the same way as a preventer inhaler.
 Always follow your doctor’s instructions and consult with them before making changes to your asthma medication.

 -